rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 ```
 We now have a functional terminal running inside neovim.

+Another benefit of running a terminal inside neovim is that you get tmux's "copy-mode" essentially for free.
+This is as simple as returning to normal mode and treating the terminal split as just another text file.

 There is one problem with this setup: if we open a file with `nvim` from inside a neovim terminal, we get a nested neovim instance running inside the terminal.
 One solution is to use [neovim-remote](https://github.com/mhinz/neovim-remote).
 With neovim-remote installed, we can send keystrokes to a running neovim instance from _any_ terminal instance (including those running within neovim).